Dennis Jastrzembski: Fortuna Düsseldorf

 On 23 August 2023, he signed with Fortuna Düsseldorf.

 Sturm Graz II

 On 3 September 2025, Jastrzembski joined Sturm Graz's reserve team, playing in the Austrian second division.

+Olimpia Grudziądz

+On 5 August 2026, he was announced as the new signing of Polish third division club Olimpia Grudziądz.

 International career

 Jastrzembski was capped for Poland's under-15 team in 2015, where he appeared made four appearances and scored one goal.
 Later that year, he was capped four times for the Poland national under-16, scoring one goal.

 In 2016, Jastrzembski switched to Germany, first appearing in the under-16 team.
 In 2017, he was included in Germany's squad for the 2017 UEFA European Under-17 Championship in Croatia, where Germany were eliminated in the semi-finals.
 Later that year, he was included in Germany's squad for the 2017 FIFA U-17 World Cup in India, where Germany were eliminated in the quarter-finals.

 In 2020, he switched back to Poland and was called up to the under-20 team in March that year.
 He made his first appearance for Poland U21 off the bench in a 2021 UEFA European Under-21 Championship qualifier against Serbia U21 on 9 October 2020.